microsoft/semantic-kernel/docs/decisions/0042-samples-restructure.md

 Cons:

-- Don't give a clear picture of how the components are related
+- Do not give a clear picture of how the components are related
 - May require more examples per file as the structure is more high level
 - Harder to evolve into more advanced concepts
 - More examples will be sharing the same folder, making it harder to find a specific example (major pain point for the KernelSyntaxExamples folder)